Top 10 REALLY Free VPNs for School in Canada (Updated in 2023)

 - High latency issues.

-TunnelBear is one of the top free and user-friendly VPNs for students in Canada.
+TunnelBear is one of the top free and user-friendly VPNs for students.
 It offers easy-to-use apps for many devices, such as smartphones, desktop PCs, and web browsers.
-TunnelBear’s free VPN offers high-level security features.
+TunnelBear’s free VPN offers high-level security features in Canada.
 Every month, you are given 500MB of free data.
 If you’re in too much need of bandwidth, you can tweet about TunnelBear to receive 1 GB extra.

 it has several security features, like GhostBear, which masks your VPN traffic as regular web traffic to get around VPN restrictions at schools, tunnelBear is safe to use.
-Vigilant Bear, a kill switch, and 256-bit encryption are also included for data security.
+Vigilant Bear, a kill switch, and 256-bit encryption are also included for data security that work at school.
 Its auto enables mode activates your VPN as soon as your device is turned on.

 For customer support, you must first log in to their website in order to chat with a representative.

-To find out more about this service, see our TunnelBear review.
+To find out more about this service, see our TunnelBear review in Canada.

 Pros and Cons:

 - Only 500 GB of data per month.

 8. Speedify – Leak Protection | free vpn for students in Canada

 Use Speedify’s free service to do all-day internet research or watch roughly two hours of SD video.
 You are granted complete access to all 56 server locations across 37 countries as well as 2GB of free data each month.